sundeepbassi/djangopetblog/README.md

 To install the django-crispy-forms was shown in the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+To add code to the views file was was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.